bruce-hill/bb/API.md

 ## BB Internal State Commands

-In order to modify bb's internal state, you can call `bb +cmd`, where "cmd" is one of the following commands (or a unique prefix of one):
+In order to modify bb's internal state, you can call `bbcmd <cmd>`, where "cmd" is one of the following commands (or a unique prefix of one):

 - `.:[01]`                   Whether to show "." in each directory